miguelagsilva/francesinha-wiki/README.md

 ### Dependency Download

-Run the following commands inside both the frontend and backend folders to redownload the dependencies if needed.
+Run the following commands inside both the frontend and backend folders to redownload the dependencies.

 ```sh
 npm install